-6. Eject the Zip disk, label it, and store it in a safe place.
+6. Remove the media, label it, and store it in a safe place.

-To Load an Engineering Setup File from Zip Disk:
+To Load an Engineering Setup File from Removable Media:

-- 1. Insert a formatted Zip disk into the Kalypso Zip drive. - 2.
+- 1. Insert a formatted Zip disk into the Kalypso Zip drive, or insert a formatted USB stick into an available USB port on the Menu panel. - 2.
 Go to the Eng Setups Save-Load menu by touching Eng Setups, Save Load. - 3.
 Navigate to the directory containing the file you wish to load, using the file browser buttons in the upper right.
 You can use the Top button to display the Zip drive letter. - 4.
 Touch the icon of the desired file so it is highlighted. - 5.
 Touch the Load button.